 Feeling Words & Emotion Words | List of Emotions and Feelings Image 3

-Learn list of emotions and feelings with American English pronunciation.
+Learn a huge list of feelings with American English pronunciation.